-Lay leaders, program managers, educators, trainers, teachers, interested professionals in the same or other agencies, and researchers.
-These individuals usually want formative evaluation information which they can use to form or re-form the program or to adopt and adapt it to their own circumstances.
+Lay leaders, program managers, educators, trainers, teachers, interested professionals in the same or other agencies. and researchers.
+These individuals usually want formative evaluation information which they can use to form or reform the program or to adopt and adapt it to their own circumstances.
 They are often interested in the details of the process of implementation, as well as program impact.
-They usually want information in the form of informal reports, guidelines, and lessons learned.
+They yaually want information in the form of informal reports, guidelines, and lessons learned.
 They also may want oral presentations.

-GROUP 3 Participating individuals, families, institutions, and communities.
-These individuals usually want feedback about how they and others involved with the program perceive the program.
-They are not typically interested in written reports; rather, they prefer oral presentations accompanied by handouts, which they can discuss, reflect upon, add to, and modify.
-They appreciate description and interpretation, not measurement and prediction, coming from observations and interviews.
+CROUP 3 families institutions, and communities.
+Participating individuals, families, institutions, and communities.
+These individuals usually want feedback about now they and others These individuals usually want feedback about now they and others involved with the program perceive the program.
+They are not typi-rather, they prefer oral presenta-tions accompanile by than doutes, which they can discuss, reflect upon, add to, and modify.
+They appreciate description and interpretation, not measurement and prediction, coming from observations and interviews .